RahulPorel/Todo-List-Make-Life-Easier/readme.md

 - **Delete Todo:** Remove tasks from the list when they are completed or no longer needed.
 - **Toggle Complete:** Mark tasks as complete or incomplete.
 - **Edit Todo:** Edit the task description directly within the todo list.
 - **Local Storage:** Persist todo list data in the browser's local storage for seamless user experience across sessions.

 ## Technologies Used

 - React: Frontend library for building user interfaces.
 - React Hooks: Functional components with state and lifecycle features.
 - Frontend Stack - HTML,CSS,JS

+## Usage

+1. Add a new task by typing in the input field and pressing "Enter" or clicking the "Add Task" button.
+2. Mark a task as complete by clicking on it.
+Click again to mark it as incomplete.
+3. Edit a task by clicking the edit icon next to it.
+Press "Enter" after editing to save changes.
+4. Delete a task by clicking the delete icon next to it.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/new-feature`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/new-feature`).
+6. Create a new Pull Request.

 ## Installation